 - When answering the Online Application Form, clearly identify achievements.
 Use dates and numbers to support your answers and give sufficient detail.

-- When answering the 3 short-answer competency based questions.
-Make sure you answer the questions with as much detail, the word limit is 300 words, please try to reach this limit.
+- When answering the 3 short-answer competency based questions make sure you answer the questions with as much detail as necessary to illustrate your point.
+The word limit is 300 words, please try to reach this limit.